Morse Quasiflats II

 \begin{thm}[Theorem~\ref{thm:uniqueness body}] Suppose $X$ is a proper $\cat(0)$ space, and $Q_1,\,Q_2\subset X$ are Morse quasiflats.
 Then there exists a positive constant $C$, depending only on $X,\dim Q_1$, the quasi-isometry constants of $Q_1$ and the Morse data of $Q_1$, such that $\partial_T Q_1=\partial_T Q_2$ implies

 \end{thm}

 \begin{thm}[Theorem~\ref{thm_growth_rigidity body}] Let $X$ be a proper CAT(0) space.
 Let $Q\subset X$ be an $n$-dimensional Morse quasiflat.
-Suppose that the volume growth of $Q$ is at most Euclidean, then there exists an $n$-flat $F\subset X$ such that $d_H(F,Q)<C$ where $C$ depends only on $n,X$ and the Morse data of $Q$. \end{thm}
+Suppose that the volume growth of $Q$ is at most Euclidean.
+Then there is an $n$-flat $F\subset X$ with $d_H(F,Q)<C$ where $C$ depends only on $n,X$ and the Morse data of $Q$. \end{thm}